forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 // There are also many differences, which are not listed currently.

-> A viable path possibly is:
+> A viable path for Taiwan possibly is:
 > * A self-determined local government which has quite fare reaching autonomy for example choosing trade relations (practically mostly the case for Taiwan with the accepted WTO membership (<https://www.wto.org/english/thewto_e/countries_e/chinese_taipei_e.htm>)).
-> * Keeping them out of geo/military-politics such as not to join military alliances (or foreign federations/countries), limits on offensive military - in other words the state of the United Nations is not be violated [from a geopolitical perspective].
+> * Keeping Taiwan out of geo/military-politics such as not to join military alliances (or foreign federations/countries), limits on offensive military - in other words the state of the United Nations is respected [from a geopolitical/military/security perspective - the UN is a *security*/[geo]political organization and not an economic one].

 >> Any kind of forcible methods against [the will of] the local population by *any* party are not considered adequate.